 If you recognize something as spam before you open it, don’t open it.
 If you open it and then realize it’s spam, close it.
 Do not click a link or a button, or download a file, from a message that you even remotely suspect is spam.

-If you opened a spam because it appeared to be coming from a friend or co-worker, contact them immediately and let them know that their account has been compromised.
+If you opened spam because it appeared to be coming from a friend or co-worker, contact them immediately and let them know that their account has been compromised.

 Use a third-party anti-spam filter